HonkingGoose/git-gosling/docs/advanced_topics/advanced_git_configuration.md

 ## git pull rebase or merge strategy

-Git 2.27 and newer will complain at you, every time you pull, until you set the `pull.rebase` variable.
+Git version 2.27 and newer complains at you, every time you pull, until you set the `pull.rebase` variable.
-Set the `pull.rebase` variable to tell Git what merge strategy to use: merge or rebase.
+Use the `pull.rebase` variable to tell Git what merge strategy to use: merge or rebase.

 ### Use merge strategy when pulling